Use a reverse proxy with HubSpot

 Adding a custom reverse proxy means that users of your website will make a request to your service and then be proxied through to HubSpot’s CDN, introducing another network hop.

 |HubIDs ending with

-Now configure your proxy to forward requests using your origin CNAME and add the following configurations:
+In general, you can configure your proxy to forward requests using your origin CNAME and add the following configurations:

 - Add or prepend to a

 X-HubSpot-Trust-Forwarded-For: true.
-The latter will trust the
+This will trust the

 X-Forwarded-Forheader, which may not have been updated by all upstream proxies.